mangkoran/mgk-blog/content/blog/gl-mt6000/index.md

    ![mmcblk0p2](00_wezterm-gui_iNQF7qRFDm.png)

-   As we could see currently it's `CN`.
+   Currently the value is `CN`.
 We may proceed to update the country code.

 3. Update the country code.
 Adjust the command based on step 1 result.